keboola/connection-docs/management/jobs/index.md

 {: .image-popup}
 ![Screenshot - Jobs](/management/jobs/jobs.png)

-The job history is virtually unlimited.
+All jobs are logged and their tracked history is virtually unlimited.
 Click on a job to see details on

 - what tables were imported (created by the job and imported into your Storage).
 - what tables were exported (read from your Storage by the job).